-- The formation and materials used in infrared heaters, including their heating coils, make them very durable and long lasting with little maintenance required.
+- The formation and materials used in infrared heaters, including their heating coils, making them very durable and long-lasting with little maintenance required.

 - Unlike even central heating units, infrared heaters are incredibly quiet, often seeming silent in the ambient environment.

 - Infrared heat is very healthy since it doesn’t consume a great deal of oxygen in the air and maintains the moisture required to avoid health issues and discomfort.

 - The area an infrared heater can warm is limited because it is a ‘space’ heater, and this might not be ideal for a larger garage.